X16Community/x16-docs/X16 Reference - Appendix ZZ9 Plural Z α - 65816 Processor Upgrade.md

 ## Won't This Fragment the Community?

 David has made it clear this is what he does not want.
-The 65816 is more like going from an Apple ][ to an Apple iigs.
+The 65816 is more like going from an Apple ][ (Apple 2) to an Apple iigs (Apple 2 GS).
 And at present the project is really still in the feasibility phase.
 Unlike the Apple ][, existing X16 machines will be upgradeable to support the 65816 in the same way future revisions will.